achimnol/vagrant-ambari/README.md

  - Run `vagrant up --provider=aws` and wait for all procedures to complete.
  - Now you can connect to the master node via `http://{master's public ip}:8080/` to continue with Ambari setup.
  - Ambari setup:
+   - Check only the CentOS 6 repository.
    - Type FQDN of *internal* host names in the node list, for example: `ip-172-31-xx-xx.ap-northeast-1.compute.internal`.
    - Choose automatic installation via SSH and upload the private key.
    - Use "root" for the user account name.
+ - La Voila!
+Now you have a running Hadoop/Hive/Pig cluster on AWS.

 How to use SSH to the master machine
 -----------------------------------